KKR Real Estate Finance Trust (NYSE:KREF) Price Target Raised to $22.00

 The company also recently declared a quarterly dividend, which was paid on Thursday, April 15th.
 Investors of record on Wednesday, March 31st were given a $0.43 dividend.
 The ex-dividend date was Tuesday, March 30th.
 This represents a $1.72 dividend on an annualized basis and a dividend yield of 8.15%.
 KKR Real Estate Finance Trust’s dividend payout ratio is 102.99%.

-In related news, major shareholder Value Spn-Kref Holdin Tactical sold 288,270 shares of the stock in a transaction that occurred on Wednesday, February 24th.
-The shares were sold at an average price of $18.95, for a total value of $5,462,716.50.
+In related news, major shareholder Kkr Group Partnership L.P. sold 174,920 shares of the stock in a transaction that occurred on Thursday, February 11th.
+The shares were sold at an average price of $18.61, for a total value of $3,255,261.20.
 The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, major shareholder Kkr Group Partnership L.P. sold 174,920 shares of the firm’s stock in a transaction that occurred on Thursday, February 11th.
-The stock was sold at an average price of $18.61, for a total transaction of $3,255,261.20.
+Also, major shareholder Value Spn-Kref Holdin Tactical sold 288,270 shares of the stock in a transaction that occurred on Wednesday, February 24th.
+The shares were sold at an average price of $18.95, for a total transaction of $5,462,716.50.
 The disclosure for this sale can be found here.
 Insiders sold a total of 589,455 shares of company stock worth $11,096,565 over the last quarter.
 0.92% of the stock is currently owned by corporate insiders.

-A number of hedge funds have recently made changes to their positions in the business.
+Several large investors have recently made changes to their positions in the stock.
 The Manufacturers Life Insurance Company raised its holdings in KKR Real Estate Finance Trust by 3.7% during the 4th quarter.
 The Manufacturers Life Insurance Company now owns 16,519 shares of the company’s stock worth $296,000 after buying an additional 589 shares during the period.
 Aperio Group LLC raised its holdings in KKR Real Estate Finance Trust by 3.5% during the 4th quarter.
 Aperio Group LLC now owns 42,237 shares of the company’s stock worth $757,000 after buying an additional 1,430 shares during the period.
 Sawtooth Solutions LLC raised its holdings in KKR Real Estate Finance Trust by 18.7% during the 4th quarter.
 Sawtooth Solutions LLC now owns 12,418 shares of the company’s stock worth $223,000 after buying an additional 1,953 shares during the period.
 Hsbc Holdings PLC raised its holdings in KKR Real Estate Finance Trust by 8.8% during the 4th quarter.
 Hsbc Holdings PLC now owns 26,182 shares of the company’s stock worth $467,000 after buying an additional 2,116 shares during the period.
 Finally, AE Wealth Management LLC raised its holdings in KKR Real Estate Finance Trust by 24.0% during the 4th quarter.
 AE Wealth Management LLC now owns 12,751 shares of the company’s stock worth $228,000 after buying an additional 2,467 shares during the period.
-Hedge funds and other institutional investors own 86.92% of the company’s stock.
+Institutional investors and hedge funds own 86.92% of the company’s stock.

 KKR Real Estate Finance Trust Company Profile